 The Citywide Parks, Recreation and Trails Master Plan creates an updated park classification system and updated park definitions and standards.
-These updated park types will guide how the City and its partners locate and design new parks, from neighborhood parks to downtown activated plazas to sports complexes to open spaces featuring natural conditions.
+These standards will guide how the City and its partners locate and design new parks, from neighborhood parks to downtown activated plazas to sports complexes to open spaces featuring natural conditions.
+The City may, as appropriate and at its discretion, make modifications and exceptions when justified in writing.
+The City has final approval of park designs and amenities.

 Park types are defined here.